ckhunsr1/PUMICE/README.md

       --noclean [Do not delete any temporary files]
    ```

 For TWAS association testings, we can run PUMICE+.
 Of note, PUMICE+ will first perform TWAS association analyses [Gusev et al, 2016] for PUMICE and UTMOST separately.
 It then will perform Cauchy combination test analyses between PUMICE and UTMOST, which are PUMICE+ results. **It is important to make sure that the effect allele in GWAS summary statistics and Allele 1 in PLINK reference panel are the same as the effect allele in db files.
-Uploaded prediction models have reference allele as effect allele and the list of variants used to train the models can be found** [here] (https://github.com/ckhunsr1/PUMICE/blob/master/examples/gtex_variant_clean.txt.gz). **Variant ID is formatted as chr_pos_ref_alt_b37.**
+Uploaded prediction models have reference allele as effect allele and the list of variants used to train the models can be found** [here](https://github.com/ckhunsr1/PUMICE/blob/master/examples/gtex_variant_clean.txt.gz). **Variant ID is formatted as chr_pos_ref_alt_b37.**

 **PUMICE+.association_test.R** script can be found [here](https://github.com/ckhunsr1/PUMICE/blob/master/Association_test/PUMICE%2B.association_test.R).
 ```